alkal-io/kalium-kafka/README.md

 # kalium-kafka
-Kalium adapter for Apache Kafka
+Kalium adapter for Apache Kafka.
+See https://kalium.alkal.io for details